On a conjecture of Conlon, Fox and Wigderson

-Summing over all $i\in [l]$ and noting that $l=\lambda k$, we obtain that the total blue densities of all regular pairs $(V_i,V_s)$ where $i\in[l]$ and $s\in[l+1,k]$ satisfies that
+Summing over all $i\in [l]$ and noting that $l=\lambda k<k/2$, we obtain that the total blue densities of all regular pairs $(V_i,V_s)$ where $i\in[l]$ and $s\in[l+1,k]$ satisfies that

-Next we consider the size of red books whose bases are contained in a red cluster.
+Next we consider the maximum size of the red books whose bases are contained in a red cluster.
 Let us define the graph $H$ as follows.
-The vertices of $H$ are the numbers $[l+1,k]$ and two vertices $i,j$ are joined if and only if the red density $d_{ij}$ of the pair $(V_i, V_j)$ satisfies $d_{ij}\ge 1-\gamma.$
+The vertices of $H$ are the numbers $[l+1,k]$ and two vertices $i,j$ are joined if and only if the red density $d_{ij}$ of the $\varepsilon$-regular pair $(V_i, V_j)$ satisfies $d_{ij}>1-\gamma.$

-By Claim \ref{claim1}, the complement of $H$ is triangle-free, hence Lemma \ref{turan} implies that the average degree of $H$ is at least $(k-l)/2-1$.
-Thus, recall $l<k/4$, if $k$ is sufficiently large, then
+By Lemma \ref{structure} (1), the complement of $H$ is triangle-free, hence Lemma \ref{turan} implies that the average degree of $H$ is at least $(k-l)/2-1$.
+Thus, recall $l\leq k/2$, if $k$ is sufficiently large, then

 For any $i\in [l+1,k]$, let $N_i$ be the set of all $s\in [k]\setminus \{i\}$ such that $(V_i, V_s)$ is $\varepsilon$-regular, and let